vahand/OpenLibrary/README.md

   -H 'Authorization: Bearer YOUR_API_TOKEN'
   ```

-Replace `YOUR_API_TOKEN` with a valid token obtained from Keycloak.
+:bulb: Don't forget to replace `YOUR_API_TOKEN` with a valid token obtained from authentication step.

 ## Demonstration of services